 Another beneficial aspect of Surgent’ CISA course is the test bank.
 Surgent CISA Review offers a full database of over 1,650 practice multiple-choice questions with full-text answers.
 This course also comes with unlimited practice exams.
 So, you can get super familiar with the CISA exam format and environment.

-Because the CRM is really more of a reference tool, you should follow the study system of your CISA review course.
+First, because the CRM is really more of a reference tool, you should follow the study system of your CISA review course.
 Allow the course to guide your learning process for each domain so that you can achieve a deep comprehension of the exam content.
-Once you finish the instructional portion of your course’s domain coverage, you can read the corresponding section in the CRM.
+Then, once you finish the instructional portion of your course’s domain coverage, you can read the corresponding section in the CRM.
 That way, you can verify that you now understand everything the CRM says about that domain.

-All in all, the CISA Review Manual is useful to have.
+So, you may consider the CISA Review Manual useful to have.
 It tells you exactly what the CISA exam will cover and goes into detail about each topic.
 Moreover, its technical nature can help you prepare for both the CISA exam and your career in information security audit, assurance, and control.